 How Much Fiber Do I Need Per Day?

 Dietary fiber is an essential nutrient that most people don’t get enough of.
-The recommended daily intake for fiber is 25 grams for women and 38 grams for men, but the average American only consumes about 15 grams per day.
+The recommended daily intake of fiber is 25 grams for women and 38 grams for men, but the average American only consumes about 15 grams per day.

 Should you take fiber supplements in the morning or at night?